ohitstom/spicetify-easyinstall/README.md

 * Easy to use config modifier that shows you all available options, and can be ran both on initial setup or any time you want using the startup menu.

 * Everything offered by spicetify

+# **Warning:**
+This is not official, make sure to read all the source code to your hearts content before using this software!
+And if you have any further questions or need more help, please check out the discord here: discord.gg/placeholder

+If you would like to contribute to the project please email me here: lt.tfitz@gmail.com